← Back to All States

 The Leaderboard Disparity

 When comparing 16 representative cities (10k+ residents) in West Virginia, the leaderboard works best as a relative comparison surface, not a blanket relocation recommendation.
-Wheeling is the strongest performer in this 16 representative cities (10k+ residents) set with a Paw Score Grade of A-, helped by 235 walkable days per year and comparatively strong veterinary access.
+Wheeling is the strongest performer in this 16 representative cities (10k+ residents) set with a move-fit grade of A-, helped by 235 walkable days per year and comparatively strong veterinary access.
 Teays Valley still trails this comparison set at C-, which matters because a state-level laggard is not always a disaster city so much as a place with thinner margins for dog owners.

 The Hidden Pet Tax